 At a later point, when improvising, the dancers were invited to stop when they wanted to and observe each other, many took up the opportunity, in part perhaps relishing the rest?
 One dancer insightfully and helpfully asked, “when you do this [work in this somatically-led improvisational way] it doesn’t make sense to stop – how do you conserve your energy?”
 Edd responded that you can pause and demonstrated how it is possible to arrive at a comfortable place for you and then move out of it when you’re ready, without necessarily interrupting the overall flow.
 This seemed to resonate.

-Russell’s second session with the dancers took the form of a foundational information and practical session.
+The second session with the dancers, led by Russell, took the form of a foundational information and practical session.
 He talked through some of the background to his approach to movement practice in general and the inspiration behind Silent Lines; sharing his experience of learning to ‘let go’ of some of the ballet specific movement patterns he had ingrained and how his subsequent research into different movement forms, somatic practice and anatomy had allowed him to improve his range of motion even as his body aged and recovered from serious knee injury/surgery.
-The dancers were then lead through an exploration of movement through different parts of the body, still thinking about breath and connection of weight through the foot into the floor.
+The dancers were then lead through an exploration of movement through different parts of the body, still thinking about breath and connection of weight through the foot into the floor, as a means of strain/load distribution throughout the entire body.
 It was possible to see different levels of flexibility experienced in different movements by different individuals which was all part of the process of getting to know ourselves and each other.
 There seemed to be reticence at certain points about some of the more floor-based work which led to an open discussion between the dancers and Russell about the difficulties of getting up and down without effort as we get older.
 They discussed the idea that by giving the right thing attention [within the body] and thinking about how to ‘distribute stress’ it needn’t be the case that we only get ‘stiffer’ as we age.

 By this point in the process, you could see the EncoreEast dancers were working hard and when they were getting tired but you could also see the results and progress.
 It came as a surprise how much you could already see that and in 2D!
 Those leading the sessions tried to include frequent ‘check-in’ moments to allow the EncoreEast dancers to share how they were feeling physically and make sure they were pushing themselves healthily and not into pain.